etabari/PorthoMCL/MANUAL.md

 #### Step 7: Finding Paralogs

 This step normalizes the scores calculated in step 5.
-OrthoMCL uses the average paralog score of the genes that have orthologous relationships to normalized the score.
+PorthoMCL uses the average paralog score of the genes that have orthologous relationships to normalized the score.
 Therefore a list of all the genes that have an orthology is essential.